pretyflaco/bitcoingovernance/index.md

 Importantly, being a free user doesn't require being a developer or having deep technical expertise.
 It requires having access to the tools and information necessary to make informed decisions and the ability to act on those decisions without depending on the permission or cooperation of centralized authorities.

-## what does free mean in the context of software?
+## What does free mean in the context of software?

 Richard Stallman's definition of free software provides the foundation for understanding how software freedom enables user freedom.
 The four essential freedoms are: